Understanding Company Assets On The Balance Sheet

 Depreciation Of Assets

-Abdullah also has to be aware that the amounts listed on his balance sheet for assets like equipment, vehicles, and buildings are usually less than what is listed because of depreciation.
+Abdullah should also be aware that the amounts listed on his balance sheet for assets, such as equipment, vehicles, and buildings, are usually less than what is listed because of depreciation.
 The basic accounting principle, called the matching principle, also requires depreciation, as it is used for assets that don't last forever.

 For example, equipment wears out, vehicles get too old and expensive to maintain, buildings get old, and some assets (like computer systems) become redundant.
 Depreciation is how the cost of an asset is spread out over its useful life on the income statement as Depreciation Expense.